-Most schools are back in session the week of Labor Day, and so the three-day stretch over Labor Day weekend is the last hurrah of summer.
-Thankfully there are plenty of outdoor events and festivals that celebrate the weekend—as well as our country's hard working culture.
-Whether you enjoy live music, food festivals, art walks or cultural events, there is an easy getaway for you that doesn't require long travel or lots of money (many of these events are free).
+Most schools are back in session the week of Labor Day, and so the three-day stretch over the holiday weekend is the last hurrah of summer.
+Thankfully there are plenty of ways to enjoy the holiday that also celebrate the hardworking culture of the United States in the Milwaukee, Wisconsin area.
+The city on Lake Michigan is known for breweries and the Harley Davidson Museum of motorcycles.
+Whether you enjoy live music, food festivals, farmer's markets, or cultural events, you'll find an easy getaway that doesn't require long travel, or even lots of money, as many of these events are free.

 Even if you’re not into motorcycles, you can have a blast at this outdoor Harley-Davidson five-day festival dating back to 2002.
 The festivities include custom bike and stunt shows, new demo models, food and drink for purchase, live music, and rides on Harleys.
 Pick your location—Milwaukee, Oconomowoc, Thiensville, West Bend, or New Berlin—or toggle between a few.
 The event also offers the Milwaukee Rally Women's Ride and the Run for Cash, plus a museum in Milwaukee.